MrVictorFull57/iisu-interpreted-es-de/README.md

 Through the 4 available variants, you can choose to hide the clock, the system view controller icons, or both, or keep the default view.

+### **IMPORTANT**
+For version 3.4.0 or newer, due to playtime tracking support.
+To avoid issues and ensure that this feature works correctly, please ensure that your ES-DE is up to date.

 ## **Preview**
 | System View (Light) | Gamelist View (Light) |
 |----|----|